BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 Of course, the perimetric LOD and the camera LOD correction can work together :  https://www.babylonjs-playground.com/#FJNR5#176

+#### Perimetric LOD restriction

+By default, when defined, the perimetric LOD is applied to the four sides of the terrain.
+For some reasons, usually related to the camera position in the terrain, we can choose to apply it only on some sides.

 ### LOD Summary

 * the initial LOD is the factor of the central terrain quad to apply to the map quad (default 1),